NWoolridge/NeuronBuild/README.md

 NeuronBuild ZBrush | 2017 Nicholas Woolridge & Marcus Burgess | n.woolridge@utoronto.ca

 Many thanks to Marcus Burgess, moderator at the ZBrush ZScipting Help Forum, who was extremely helpful in understanding how to do just about everything this script does!

+Watch a video on using this script: https://vimeo.com/207323832

 Version date: March 2017